qiime2/docs/source/tutorials/importing.rst

 "Fastq manifest" formats
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If you don't have either EMP or Casava format, you need to import your data into QIIME 2 manually.
+If you don't have either EMP or Casava format, you need to import your data into QIIME 2 manually using a "manifest" format.

 Format description
 ******************